tardate/LittleArduinoProjects/BoldportClub/TheMatrix/README.md

 * [LedTest](./LedTest) - first check under Arduino control
 * [GameOfLife](./GameOfLife) - Conway's Game of Life running on the Matrix
+* [KeypadControl](./KeypadControl) - use a 20-button keypad to write a scrolling message on the Matrix

 ### Parts